 A recent study shows that more seniors in high school smoked marijuana than cigarettes.
 About 23% of seniors had smoked marijuana in the last month.
 Another issue is that by eighth grade, almost 30% of students have had alcohol.
 The prescription drug crisis has become a major issue as well, and 60% of teens who have abused these medications got them from friends or family.

 The most common prescription medications that people abuse fall into the following categories:

-Overdose Rates and Drug Addiction Statistics
+Drug Addiction Statistics

-According to the National Institute on Drug Abuse (NIDA), thousands upon thousands of people die each year from overdose.
-In the United States alone, almost 70,000 people die each year as a result of drug overdose.
+According to the data from the National Institute on Drug Abuse (NIDA), thousands upon thousands of people die each year from overdose.
+In the United States alone, almost 70,000 people die each year as a result of a drug overdose.
 This statistic is for illicit drugs as well as prescription opioids, which means it doesn’t include alcohol-related deaths.
 What’s scary is that more people are dying from prescription opioid overdoses than heroin overdoses.